Visit the College of Business online.

 Future Business Leaders of America/Phi Beta Lambda

 Phi Beta Lambda is the postsecondary nonprofit education association dedicated to preparing students for careers in business and business-related fields.
 FBLA-PBL’s National Awards Program recognizes and rewards excellence in a broad range of business and career-related areas.
 Through state-based competition at the spring State Leadership Conferences, students compete in events testing their business knowledge and skills.
-Top state winners then are eligible to compete for honors at the National Leadership Conference each summer.
+Top state winners are then eligible to compete for honors at the National Leadership Conference each summer.

 Financial Management Association

-The FMA was created in order to give students the opportunity to apply their knowledge and sharpen their skills in finance related fields.
-This will allow the students to work on their skills in an environment where the costs of mistakes are low, and where they will receive equal support for their growth in addition to their performance.
+The FMA was created in order to give students the opportunity to apply their knowledge and sharpen their skills in finance-related fields.
+This will allow the students to work on their skills in an environment where the costs of mistakes are low and where they will receive equal support for their growth in addition to their performance.

 Society of Women in Business

 The SWIB was established in 2021 to empower diverse women to grow professionally and achieve success through professional development workshops, mentoring events, and community outreach.
-SWIB hosts alumnae guest speakers each semester, and partners with student organizations across campus to provide students with networking and professional development opportunities.
+SWIB hosts alumnae guest speakers each semester and partners with student organizations across campus to provide students with networking and professional development opportunities.